- Download Fact Sheet (PDF: 105KB)

 Can the FDA revoke my participation in VQIP and how will I be notified?

 - Yes.
 The FDA may:

 - Revoke your participation in VQIP based on evidence that you do not meet one or more of the VQIP eligibility requirements or

 - Immediately revoke your participation in VQIP based on evidence that you participated in smuggling or other fraudulent activities.

 - Revocation of your participation in VQIP will apply to all foods you import under VQIP.

 - If the FDA has credible evidence that you do not meet one or more of the VQIP eligibility requirements, FDA will send a “Notice of Intent to Revoke” your participation in VQIP by email to the contact person identified in your VQIP application.

-- The notice will explain the basis for the proposed revocation and indicate that, within 30 days, you must make corrections and provide the FDA with evidence of the corrections.
+- The notice will explain the basis for the proposed revocation and indicate that, within 30 days, you would need to make corrections and provide the FDA with evidence of the corrections to avoid revocation.